 California Agriculture is an open access journal and allows users to read, download, copy, distribute, print, search or link to the full text of all articles, subject to the following terms:

 To request permission to reprint a photograph published in California Agriculture in print or online, please complete the UC ANR Permissions Request Form (http://ucanr.edu/survey/survey.cfm?surveynumber=5147).
-In general, photos may be reprinted for non-commercial purposes.
+Permissions requests are considered on a case-by-case basis.
+In most instances, UC ANR will grant a reprint permission request if the photo is copyright UC Regents and the request is for a non-commercial purpose.

 All other material: